CentML/DeepView.Profile/README.md

 ```

 ### Standalone Profiling
-Standalone profiling is useful when you just want access to Skyline's profiling functionality.
-Skyline will save the profiling results (called a "report") into a [SQLite database file](https://www.sqlite.org/) that you can then query yourself.
-We describe the database schema for Skyline's run time and memory reports in the [Run Time Report Format](docs/run-time-report.md) and [Memory Report Format](docs/memory-report.md) pages respectively.
+Standalone profiling is useful when you just want access to DeepView.Profile's profiling functionality.
+DeepView.Profile will save the profiling results (called a "report") into a [SQLite database file](https://www.sqlite.org/) that you can then query yourself.
+We describe the database schema for DeepView.Profile's run time and memory reports in the [Run Time Report Format](docs/run-time-report.md) and [Memory Report Format](docs/memory-report.md) pages respectively.

-To have Skyline perform run time profiling, you use the `skyline time`
+To have DeepView.Profile perform run time profiling, you use the `skyline time`
 subcommand.
 In addition to the entry point file, you also need to specify the
-file where you want Skyline to save the run time profiling report using the
+file where you want DeepView.Profile to save the run time profiling report using the
 `--output` or `-o` flag.

 ```zsh